 Garvin Ambrose (Gary Lewis)

-Ambrose leaves just as a new Victims’ Rights Enforcement Advisory Committee, which he chaired, began meeting.
-In April, he told the Law Tribune that the commission was the first of its type in the country.
-Made up of lawyers, Judicial Branch officials, police chiefs and others, it’s mission is to review policies and services afforded to crime victims and make specific recommendations about how well the state complies with the constitutional and statutory rights of victims.
+Earlier this month, Ambrose was named by Gov. Dannel Malloy to head a commission made up of lawyers, Judicial Branch officials, police chiefs and others which will review policies and services afforded to crime victims.
+The commission’s mission is to make specific recommendations about how well the state complies with the constitutional and statutory rights of victims.

-He said that only 14 states have an official state victims’ advocate office.
-Yet, he said, Connecticut is behind states such as Oregon and Alaska, as well as the federal government, in enforcement.
+Ambrose said that only 14 states have an official state victims’ advocate office.
+Yet, he said, Connecticut is behind states such as Oregon and Alaska, as well as the federal government, in actually enforcing victims’ rights provisions.
 The goal of the commission, said Ambrose, is to push Connecticut forward so it is “setting a standard for the country.”